Vibberodden Lighthouse

-Vibberodden Lighthouse (Vibberodden fyr) is a harbour lighthouse located in the municipality of Eigersund in Rogaland county, Norway.
+Vibberodden Lighthouse (Vibberodden fyr) is a harbour lighthouse located in Eigersund Municipality in Rogaland county, Norway.
 It was first lit in 1855, and automated in 1977.
 The lighthouse is located on the small island of Vibberodden, just southeast of the shore of the island of Eigerøya, marking the west side of the entrance to a narrow fjord leading to the town of Egersund.
 The lighthouse operates in coordination with Eigerøy Lighthouse and guides boats into the southern entrance to the Egersund harbour.

 The current light was built in 1977, although the lighthouse station was established 1855.
 The light sits atop a 9.5 m tall concrete post and emits its light 22 m above sea level.
 The white, red, or green light (depending on direction) is an occulting light which flashes off once every 6 seconds at an intensity of 4,500 candela.
 The lighthouse is painted white and the lantern roof is painted red.
 The present light is located adjacent to the old lighthouse.
 The site is open to visitors, but the tower is closed.